bsc-networks/davis-configs/README.md

 Davis House Router Configuration
 ===========

-Stored here are some config files for the Davis House server.
+Stored here is the Chef repository that manages Davis House Cooperative's servers.

-The Davis House configurations have now been converted to Chef management.
-Inside the chef-repo directory is a full chef repository containing configs to get the router running CentOS configured, as well as the server running the UniFi controller configured properly.
+The Chef server is a Hosted Enterprise Chef solution, which is great because it's free for under 5 machines :)

-TODO:
+TODO

-* Clean out the chef repository, deleting unnecessary cruft and rearranging files in a more logical way
+- Write documentation for carrying out common tasks through Chef
-* Add data bags for DHCP hosts for UniFi access points, UniFi controller, FreeNAS file server, and (optionally) public Windows hosts around the house.
+- Find out how to 'Chefify' the FreeNAS server.
+Alternatively, move the FreeNAS server to a different OS